FlorVegaCastillo/florvegacastillo.github.io/content/project/gradfair2024/index.md

 focal_point: "top"
 ---

-Although my team and I had hosted virtual Grad Fairs in the past, this time we also had an in-person component.
+In previous [MSU Grad Fair](https://www.montana.edu/gradschool/admissions/grad-fairs/msu-grad-fair.html) editions, the Graduate School hosted virtual sessions; however, this time we also had an in-person component.
 In addition to two days of virtual sessions dedicated to international applicants (three per day) and one virtual session for U.S.-based applicants, we also hosted an in-person fair, with 24 MSU departments and five Montana university graduate schools participating (listed below).

-An average of 120 attendees joined the six international sessions Approximately 80 attendees participated in the U.S.-based virtual session.
+- An average of 120 attendees joined the six international sessions
+- Approximately 80 attendees participated in the U.S.-based virtual session.
-Around 100 attendees came to the in-person Grad Fair.
+- Around 100 attendees came to the in-person Grad Fair.

 I took a primary role in organizing, advertising, and hosting.
 Here are some of the tasks:

 **Logistics:**